#1. Shaving against the grain

 “But against the grain gives you a closer shave!”
 True, but shaving with the grain (following the direction your hair grows) gives you 95% as close of a shave, with 95% less cuts and irritation.
 It’s just not worth it to shave against the grain.
 Open up your pores with warm to hot (but not scalding) water before you shave.
 Shave with the grain.
 Close pores with cold water after.
 Conquer world.

 #2.
 Waiting to get a haircut until you really need one

 This is a game-changer for plenty.
-For most of us, when we were kids, our parents took us to get our hair cut maybe once every six weeks, and those habits stuck with us into adulthood.
+When many of us were kids, our parents took us to get our hair cut maybe once every six weeks.
+Those habits understandably stuck with us into adulthood.
 Here’s the thing: cut that time in half to three weeks and get a trim instead of a major hack job.
 Tell your barber that you’re doing this, that you’re looking for a trim, and that you’ll be back in three weeks.
-Does it cost more to go more often?
-Yep.
+Yes it costs more to get a haircut more often.
 But your hair is one of the few things you “wear” every day.
 The benefits of this strategy are two-fold:

 - Your hair will always be in that sweet spot.
 It’ll be neither too short (“hey! get your ears lowered!?) nor too long.